zcattacz/Arduino/doc/ota_updates/readme.md

 ##### Advanced updater

-Its possible to point update function to a script at the server.
+It's possible to point update function to a script at the server.
 If version string argument is given, it will be sent to the server.
 Server side script can use this to check if update should be performed.